 – Rebekka Reuter, curator Westlicht Gallery

-Commissioned from the Austrian Minister of Fine Arts to work on a series based on my home country Austria.
+Starting out as commission from the Austrian Minister of Fine Arts to work on a series based on my home country Austria in 2016.

-The results were exhibited in a group show at Salzburg Museum in 2017, as well as published in the book Facing Austria,
+The results from the commission were exhibited in a group show at Salzburg Museum in 2017, as well as published in the book Facing Austria,

 published by Fotohof Edition.